sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-08-28-gsoc-final-report.md

 ### What's left

 - More robust method to match the query quads to reference quads is to be found.
-Our aim is to achieve a highly efficient software which is fast and also space efficient.
+Our aim is to achieve a highly efficient software which is both space/RAM and CPU efficient.
 The current method is brute force approach which can possibly fail in certain cases.
 Range-based matching within a specific threshold is required.
 - Due to change in proposal, the non-linear warping is to be done later on when matching is working properly.

 ### Final Words